skmpf/seedbox/README.md

 An indexer service that integrates with various torrent and Usenet sites, providing unified search results for use with \*arr services.
 [More information](https://github.com/linuxserver/docker-jackett)

-### Jellyfin
+### Lidarr (optional)

-An open-source media server that manages and streams your personal media, including movies, TV shows, music, and photos.
-[More information](https://github.com/linuxserver/docker-jellyfin)
+A music metadata and download automation application for Usenet and BitTorrent users.
+[More information](https://github.com/linuxserver/docker-lidarr)

-### Jellyseerr
+### Overseerr (optional)

-A companion application for Jellyfin that allows users to request new media content, automating media management and acquisition.
-[More information](https://github.com/Fallenbagel/jellyseerr)
+A companion application for Plex that allows users to request new media content, automating media management and acquisition.
+[More information](https://github.com/sct/overseerr)

-### Plex (optional)
+### Plex

 A media server that organizes video, music, and photos from personal media libraries and streams them to devices both locally and remotely.
 [More information](https://github.com/linuxserver/docker-plex)